lilycandoit/lilycandoit/README.md

 <br>

-🌱 When I’m not coding, I enjoy writing, learning about myself, exploring AI tools, and spending time in nature.
+🌱 When I’m not coding, I enjoy writing, learning about myself, exploring AI tools, or spending time in nature.

 ---